In the code that relies on the asynchronous programming model (

 configure_await_analysis_mode = ui.

 The ConfigureAwait analysis relies on two code inspections: Redundant 'ConfigureAwait(true)' in the UI mode and Missing '.ConfigureAwait(false)' in library code in the Library mode.
-Make sure that these inspections are enabled on the page of JetBrains Rider settings Ctrl+Alt+S.
+Make sure that these inspections are enabled on the page of JetBrains Rider settings Control+Alt+S.

 To fine-tune the analysis, you can enable it in a project and then suppress these inspections in places that should be ignored.